Funded Projects Query Form

 How accurate are the results of these queries?

-Information about NEH grants is maintained in the electronic Grants Management System
+Information about NEH grants is kept in the electronic Grants Management System

 (eGMS) database used by the NEH staff.
-That information is updated regularly as
+That data is updated regularly as

 the NEH receives applications and funds new projects.
 The categories you can use